Clinical UM Guideline

 Level B: (based on limited or inconsistent scientific evidence)

-In 2014, an additional ACOG practice bulletin (No. 144) was issued on Multifetal Gestations that included the following statement on progesterone therapy:
+In 2014, a separate ACOG practice bulletin (No. 144) was issued on Multifetal Gestations that included the following statement on progesterone therapy:

-Preterm birth: This term refers to a live birth before 37 completed weeks of gestation.
-Further definitions includes late preterm (34-36 weeks), moderately preterm (32-36 weeks) and very preterm (less than 32 weeks) (ACOG, 2009).
+Preterm birth: A live birth before 37 completed weeks of gestation.
+Further definitions include, moderately preterm (32 to <37 weeks), very preterm (28 to <32 weeks) and extremely preterm (<28 weeks).

 Spontaneous preterm birth: Unintentional, unplanned labor before 37 completed weeks of gestation.
-While the cause of spontaneous preterm birth is unknown, a history of spontaneous preterm birth is one of the strongest predictors for a preterm birth in a subsequent pregnancy (ACOG, 2009).
+While the cause of spontaneous preterm birth is unknown, a history of spontaneous preterm birth is one of the strongest predictors for a preterm birth in a subsequent pregnancy.

 Peer Reviewed Publications: